 For most people, pets are pretty much an integral part of the family, and sometimes some people see their pets like their baby.
 We share a very special relationship with our furry little friends.

 This means we all want the best for our furry friends and will spend any amount of money to get them the best quality in everything.
-And good quality food is no exception.
+And choosing the best pet food brand is no exception.

 Choosing a healthy diet for our cats can be an intimidating process.
 For our little feline companions, food can be quite a dicey issue.
 Cats have very specific requirements for their dietary nutrients.